-By Fern Easton.
-Last Updated 3rd March 2021.
+By Joanne Jeffries Last Updated 7th July 2021.
 Welcome to our guide on making a compensation claim against a paedophile.
 Sexual abuse is deeply traumatic for anyone, especially children.

 Accident Claims UK does not handle prosecutions, but we can help you receive compensation for what happened even in historical cases of sexual abuse.
 We have put together this guide to explain how we can do this and how the law regarding a paedophile compensation claim works.